House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 (EPA)

 The problem has become so severe that many countries are seeking ways to reduce their emissions.
-This way, they’ll avoid catastrophic climate change impacts such as rising sea levels, floods, and droughts.
+They hope to avoid catastrophic climate change impacts such as rising sea levels, floods, and droughts.

 cars travelling on the road